krigjo25/Databases/HospitalManagementSystem/readme.md

 ***Patient***

-        CALL newPatient (pName, vAge, vSex, vPhone, vEmail, bType, vAlergies, vIllness)         --Inserts a patient to the table
+        CALL newPatient (pName, vAge, vSex, vPhone, vEmail, bType, vAlergies, vIllness)         #   Inserts a patient to the table

-        CALL patientInfo (vID, vColumn, vValue)                                                 --  Updates a value for the patient table
+        CALL patientInfo (vID, vColumn, vValue)                                                 #   Updates a value for the patient table

 ***Employee***